pixelfed/docs/installing-pixelfed/installation.md

 ::: tip TCP server vs. UNIX socket
 Redis usually comes pre-configured to listen for TCP requests on the local machine over port 6379.
 In your Redis configuration, typically at `/etc/redis.conf`, the relevant lines are `bind 127.0.0.1` and `port 6379`.

 Changing the latter line to `port 0` will disable TCP listening, in which case Redis must be configured for socket access.
 Lines such as `unixsocket /run/redis/redis.sock` and `unixsocketperm 770` must be set to enable socket access.
-Additionally, the app user should have permission to access the socket, e.g. by being added to the `redis` group.
+Additionally, both the app user and web user should have permission to access the socket, e.g. by being added to the `redis` group.

 Using a UNIX socket is optional, but may provide faster access since it does not have to create TCP packets.
 TCP is usually used over a network, and would be required if Redis were running on a different machine than your web server.
 :::